Diffusion Model Patching via Mixture-of-Prompts: Related Work

 \section{Related Work}

-\paragraph{Diffusion models with stage-specificity.} Recent advancements in diffusion models~\cite{sohl2015deep,ho2020denoising,song2020denoising} have broadened their utility across various data modalities, including images~\cite{ramesh2021zero,saharia2022photorealistic}, audios~\cite{kong2020diffwave}, texts~\cite{li2022diffusion} and 3D~\cite{woo2023harmonyview}, showcasing remarkable versatility in numerous generation tasks.
-Recent efforts have focused on improving the specificity of denoising stages, with notable progress on both \textit{architectural} and \textit{optimization} fronts. \textbf{(1)} On the \textbf{architectural} front, eDiff-I~\cite{balaji2022ediffi} and ERNIE-ViLG 2.0~\cite{feng2023ernie} introduced the concept of utilizing multiple expert denoisers, each tailored to specific noise levels, thereby augmenting the model's overall capacity.
-Further, RAPHAEL~\cite{xue2023raphael} employed space-time experts, where space experts focus on specific image regions and time experts specialize in particular denoising stages.
-DTR~\cite{park2023denoising} refined diffusion model architectures by allocating different channel combinations for each denoising step. \textbf{(2)} From an \textbf{optimization} perspective, Choi~\etal~\cite{choi2022perception} proposed a strategy to assign higher weights for stages constructing content and lower weights for stages cleaning up the remaining noise.
-Hang~\etal~\cite{hang2023efficient} accelerated convergence by framing diffusion training as a multi-task learning problem~\cite{caruana1997multitask}, where loss weights are adjusted based on task difficulty at each timestep.
+\textbf{Diffusion models with stage-specificity.} Recent advancements in diffusion models~\cite{sohl2015deep,ho2020denoising,song2020denoising} have broadened their utility across various data modalities, including images~\cite{ramesh2021zero,saharia2022photorealistic}, audios~\cite{kong2020diffwave}, texts~\cite{li2022diffusion} and 3D~\cite{woo2023harmonyview}, showcasing remarkable versatility in numerous generation tasks.
+Recent efforts have focused on improving the specificity of denoising stages, with notable progress on both \textit{architectural} and \textit{optimization} fronts. \textbf{(1)} On the \textbf{architectural} front, eDiff-I~\cite{balaji2022ediffi}, ERNIE-ViLG 2.0~\cite{feng2023ernie}, and RAPHAEL~\cite{xue2023raphael} introduced the concept of utilizing multiple expert denoisers, each tailored to specific noise levels, thereby augmenting the model's capacity.
+DTR~\cite{park2023denoising} refined diffusion model architectures by allocating different channel combinations for each denoising step. \textbf{(2)} From an \textbf{optimization} perspective, P2 Weight~\cite{choi2022perception} and Min-SNR Weight~\cite{hang2023efficient} accelerated convergence by framing diffusion training as a multi-task learning problem~\cite{caruana1997multitask}, where loss weights are adjusted based on task difficulty at each timestep.
 Go~\etal~\cite{go2023addressing} mitigated learning conflicts of multiple denoising stages by clustering similar stages based on their signal-to-noise ratios (SNRs).
 Previous studies aim to improve the specificity of denoising stages, often by assuming either training from scratch or using multiple expert networks, which can be resource-intensive and require significant parameter storage.
-Our approach achieves stage-specificity \textit{without} modifying the original model parameters, starting from and using only a single pre-trained diffusion model.
+Whereas, our approach achieves stage-specificity \textit{without} modifying the original model parameters, starting from and using only a single pre-trained diffusion model.